hanabi/hanabi.github.io/misc/BGA.md

 ## Introduction

-This document is written for people who have a bunch of games on [Board Game Arena](https://en.boardgamearena.com/) and may be interested in playing some games with the *Hyphen-ated Group* on [Hanab Live](https://www.hanab.live).
-Since our group uses some advanced conventions, this document should be a quick guide to get BGA players up to speed.
+This page is written for people who have a bunch of games on [Board Game Arena](https://en.boardgamearena.com/) and may be interested in playing some games with the *Hyphen-ated Group* on [Hanab Live](https://www.hanab.live).
+Since our group uses some advanced conventions, this page should be a quick guide to get BGA players up to speed.

 (A quick note: On Hanab Live, you can play with anyone you want and you can play with any conventions you want - it is a free website.
 However, a good chunk of the players who play on the website are all part of the *Hyphen-ated Group*, so if you are playing non-Hyphen-ated games on the website, it might be hard to get a pick-up game going with random strangers.)